aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 | Amazon SNS| 1000 email notifications per month | $ 0.00 |
 | Amazon EventBridge| 1000 invocations per month | $ 0.00 |

-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
-Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._

 ## Prerequisites